AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/getting-started.md

 ## iPad and Android app users {#ipadandandroidappusers}

-In Captivate Prime app on iPad or Android tablet, after you log in as a learner, you can see the information in Home tab as follows:
+In Learning Manager app on iPad or Android tablet, after you log in as a learner, you can see the information in Home tab as follows:

 ![](assets/screenshot-2015-08-07-12-24-40-e1439211134842.png)

-To navigate to learning and catalog features, tap the **Menu **drop-down and choose appropriate option.
+To navigate to learning and catalog features, tap the **Menu** drop-down and choose appropriate option.

 ![](assets/menu-ipad.png)

 ### Access the app off-line

-You can access the Captivate Prime app off-line in iPad and Android tablets.
+You can access the Learning Manager app off-line in iPad and Android tablets.
 Download and take courses in off-line mode, and synchronize the content back with online app when you connect to the network.

 1. Tap Menu drop-down at the top and tap Learning option.
 A list of all the available courses is displayed in tiles.
 1. Tap the download icon at the bottom of each learning object tile, to download the learning content.